 Decreased mobility (eg, due to prolonged hospital stay, bed rest, spinal cord injury, sedation, weakness that decreases spontaneous movement, and/or cognitive impairment)

 Exposure to skin irritants (eg, due to urinary incontinence Urinary Incontinence in Adults Urinary incontinence is involuntary loss of urine; some experts consider it present only when a patient thinks it is a problem.
 The disorder is greatly underrecognized and underreported.
 Many... read more and/or fecal incontinence Fecal Incontinence Fecal incontinence is involuntary defecation.
-(See also Evaluation of Anorectal Disorders.)
-Fecal incontinence can result from injuries or diseases of the spinal cord, congenital abnormalities... read more )
+Diagnosis is clinical.
+Treatment is a bowel management program and perineal exercises, but sometimes colostomy is needed.
+(See also Evaluation of... read more )

 Impaired capacity for wound healing (eg, due to undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
 (Malnutrition also includes overnutrition.)
 Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more ; diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
 Early symptoms are related to hyperglycemia and include polydipsia... read more ; impaired tissue perfusion due to peripheral arterial disease Peripheral Arterial Disease Peripheral arterial disease (PAD) is atherosclerosis of the extremities (virtually always lower) causing ischemia.
 Mild PAD may be asymptomatic or cause intermittent claudication; severe PAD... read more ; immobility; venous insufficiency Chronic Venous Insufficiency and Postphlebitic Syndrome Chronic venous insufficiency is impaired venous return, sometimes causing lower extremity discomfort, edema, and skin changes.
 Postphlebitic (postthrombotic) syndrome is symptomatic chronic... read more )